Home » Blog » Anti-Aging Weight Loss » Nootropics for Weight Loss: Helpful or Harmful?

 Most everyone has used a nootropic, whether they realize it or not.
 Common nootropics include caffeine and nicotine.

-While these “smart drugs” are typically associated with brain function, some may also affect metabolism and weight.
+Although typically associated with brain function, some nootropics may also impact metabolism and weight.

 Nootropics for Weight Loss

-The following are 3 nootropics that currently have the strongest evidence for weight loss.
+The following nootropics have the strongest evidence for weight loss.

-It is important to note that while studies on these nootropics are promising, more research is needed to fully understand their role in weight management.
+While studies on nootropics show promise, more research is needed to understand their role in weight management fully.

 1. Caffeine

-The most commonly used nootropic is caffeine found in coffee, tea, soda, and energy drinks.
+The most commonly used nootropic is caffeine in coffee, tea, soda, and energy drinks.

 It is a natural stimulant that can increase energy and make you feel more alert.